k0s/toolbox/README.txt

 The list:

-* depend on paste and use its StaticURLParser to serve JS + CSS
 * allow editing of a tool via AJAX and add updating fields to model
 * add a way of deleting a tool
 * full-text search via whoosh